Mobile service centres travel to rural and regional communities to provide people with information and access to government services.

 ABSTUDY helps Aboriginal and Torres Strait Islander Australians who are studying or undertaking an Australian Apprenticeship.
 To find out more about ABSTUDY payments and services or to lodge a claim over the phone, contact us on Freecall 1800 132 317.

-Age Pension is an income support payment that helps give seniors an adequate standard of living in retirement.
+Is an income support payment that helps give seniors an adequate standard of living in retirement.

 The Assistance for Isolated Children Scheme helps parents and guardians with the extra costs of educating their children.